confluent-cloud, apache-kafka, managed-services, data-streaming, cloud-platforms

 As organizations adopt real-time data architectures, managing Apache Kafka infrastructure becomes increasingly complex.
 Confluent Cloud addresses this challenge by providing a fully managed, cloud-native Kafka service that handles operational overhead while delivering enterprise-grade features.

-This article explores what Confluent Cloud is, how it works, and when organizations should consider using it for their data streaming needs.
+This article explores what Confluent Cloud is, how it works, and when organizations should consider using it versus self-managed Apache Kafka with platforms like Conduktor for governance and monitoring.

 What is Confluent Cloud?